ngjsjordan/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a client

+1. Adding a client while all persons are shown.

+    1. Prerequisites: List all persons using the `list` command.
+The following test cases will use the sample data.
+If the sample data has been cleared/modified, simply delete the json file to regenerate it.

+    1. Test case: `add n/Rahul Dravid p/99262658 e/rahuldravid@example.com r/buyer a/Block 72 Clementi Road, #12-34 pt/HDB_3` <br>
+       Expected: A new client is added at index 7 of the clients' list.

+    1. Test case: `add n/David Li p/89252558 e/rahulsachien@example.com r/buyer a/Block 262 Bukit Batok Road, #33-34 pt/CONDO_5` <br>
+       Expected: A new client is added at index 8 of the clients' list.

+    1. Test case: `add n/Sam Lee p/89252558 e/samlee@example.com r/seller a/Block 31 Bukit Merah Road, #01-02 pt/COMMERCIAL_LH` <br>
+       Expected: An error will be shown as it is not possible to add two clients with the same phone number.

+    1. Test case: `add n/Sam Lee p/89252558 e/samlee@example.com r/seller a/Block 31 Bukit Merah Road, #01-02 pt/COMMERICAL_LH` <br>
+       Expected: An error will be shown as there is a typo in the property type and therefore it is not follow any one of this defined types.

+    1. Test case: `add n/Sam Lee p/89252558 e/samlee@example.com r/sell a/Block 31 Bukit Merah Road, #01-02 pt/COMMERICAL_LH` <br>
+       Expected: An error will be shown as the role must either be a 'buyer' or 'seller'.

 ### Adding an appointment

 1. Adding an appointment while all persons are shown.
 To verify that an appointment has been added, use the `lap` command to show all appointments.